Sairyss/backend-best-practices/README.md

 - Use [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol
 - Ensure you encrypt all sensitive information stored in your database
 - Ensure that you are using safe encryption algorithms.
 There are a lot of algorithms that are still widely used, but are **not secure**, for example MD5, SHA1 etc. Secure algorithms include RSA (2048 bits or above), SHA2 (256 bits or above), AES (128 bits or above) etc. [Security/Guidelines/crypto algorithms](https://wiki.openstack.org/wiki/Security/Guidelines/crypto_algorithms)
-- Enforce least privilege.
-Ensure that users and systems have the minimum access privileges required to perform their job functions.
-Eliminating unnecessary access rights significantly reduces your [attack surface](https://en.wikipedia.org/wiki/Attack_surface).
 - Monitor user activity on your servers to ensure that users are following software security best practices and to detect suspicious activities, such as privilege abuse and user impersonation.
 - Never store secrets (passwords, keys, etc.) in the sources in version control (like github).
 Use environmental variables to store secrets.
 Put files with your secrets (like `.env`) to `.gitignore`.
 - Update your packages and software tools frequently so ensure latest bugs and vulnerabilities are fixed